Pantheon Nexus – Hybrid Commuter / Downhill / Freeride Longboard – PREORDER!

 There is no better active way to get around on hilly terrain than a skateboard!
 Seriously, I pass more bikers going up our local Lookout Mountain than bikers pass me.
 Only the tightest of spandex wearing bois have a chance, and the steeper the hill, the more likely I am to make the pass–up or down.
 Meanwhile, these guys have a saddle up their nuts and are activating far less balance muscles than a skateboarder ever would.
 The Zen you will experience on a skateboard has value, and sure, maybe it’s a little tougher to master, but mastering hard things is a huge part of the human experience!
 Live it!
 Not shitting on bikes here, but…skateboards are way more fun, and bikes go further and can handle trails.
 There’s a trade-off somewhere, and our double drop decks like the Nexus push that distance trade-off further down the road.

 And once you’ve taken the leap to a skateboard, the next step is mastering your skills and learning how to survive whatever is in your path.
 Hill riding is a sort of special skill–one with seemingly large stakes.
-But once you’ve learned how to fall (assuming you are properly geared up with a helmet and some slide gloves like the Free Hands fingerless slide gloves), you can do it very safely.
+But once you’ve learned how to fall (assuming you are properly geared up with a helmet and some slide gloves like the Free Hands fingerless slide gloves), as long as you are invested in making smart decisions, you can do it very safely.
 If the distance bug has bitten you, the next thing you’ll start to think about is where you can go.
 Learning to master skills that will stretch your ability to travel is both integral and exciting!